dubo-dubon-duponey/docker-images/README.md

 ## Multi-arch

-Our build system relies on cue, buildctl, qemu and buildkit.
+Our build system relies on cue, buildctl, and buildkit (and qemu).

-To the largest possible extent, we do leverage cross-compilation (qemu is unstable in that context).
+To the largest possible extent, we do leverage cross-compilation.

 All our images provide a simple `./hack/build.sh` script to help you do so, with overrides for key elements of the build process (platforms selection, final image name, etc).

-To the extent the underlying software actually compiles on it, we support arm6, arm7, arm64, 386, amd64, s390x and pcc64le.
+To the extent the underlying software actually compiles on it, we support arm64 and amd64.

-That being said:
- * arm6, s390x, ppc64le, 386 are largely unused by us, and unlikely to receive much love beside fixing the build

 ## Footprint